 It came towards Scarborough and then turned, and he saw a second light on its side, and also a searchlight, which was throwing light downwards.

 That continued for from five to ten minutes.
 His servant also saw the second light, as did a lady and gentleman who were passing.

-The Echo says that this is 'the third time this month that absolutely credible witnesses have testified to the presence in the air in the immediate vicinity of Scarborough at night of airship', and notes that it is 'a most import strategical point' since 'the Admiralty have a wireless telegraph station' there.
+The Echo says that this is 'the third time this month that absolutely credible witnesses have testified to the presence in the air in the immediate vicinity of Scarborough at night of airship', and notes that it is 'a most important strategical point' since 'the Admiralty have a wireless telegraph station' there.

 Much further south, an airship has been reported from Gosport

 , though no date is given.
 The Dundee Evening Telegraph (p.
 3) and the Derby Daily Telegraph (p.
 3) print essentially identical articles (quoting here from the latter):

 Considerable sensation was caused on the Gosport side of Portsmouth Harbour last night [Added: 24 February 1913] by the appearance, high in the air, of what is believed to be an airship, carrying a powerful light.
 The body of the craft could not be distinguished, owing to the darkness, nor could the machinery be heard, but the police and others declare that there is no question that the light was being manœuvred from a high altitude.
 It advanced from the north, hovered some time in the vicinity of the Marine Barracks, and returned north.

 And even further south, there is a mystery airship abroad over Belgium too, as the Globe reports (p.
 10):

 The newspapers here state that for several nights past [prior to 25 February 1913] mysterious dirigibles have been carrying out evolutions over Peperinghe [sic], in West Flanders.
 The airships are believed to have come from the French frontier, and one of them is said to have been followed by a motor-car fitted with a searchlight, which was flashed at times, apparently to guide the dirigible.